Understanding Florida’s PIP Laws

 Others will be relegated to only $2,500 in PIP coverage.
 Note that massage therapy and acupuncture are not covered under Florida’s PIP law after a motor vehicle wreck.

 It is imperative that Florida drivers be informed of the law and govern themselves accordingly to ensure that they receive full benefits.
-For greater detail, please call Gerber Law at 866-233-4529 with any comments or questions.
+For greater detail, please call Gerber Law in the Venice and Sarasota area at 866-233-4529 (4LAW) with any comments or questions.